aravindh28/aws-cp-creds/README.md

 - Updates your `~/.aws/credentials` file automatically
 - Prevents you from pasting wrong or empty content

-Now you just copy from Canvas, run one command, and you're done.
+Now you just copy credentials from Canvas, and run `aws-cp-creds`

 ## Prerequisites